ivelazco/getir/README.md

 -   Tp start the project run `yarn start` ( it will use node ) or `yarn start:dev` ( it will use nodemon )

 ## Aclarations/Comments

+Response codes
+0: Success, all goes wells.
+1: There is a validation error on the request.
+2: Unexpected error appears.